input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/contest_parameters.md

-# Campaign Parameters
+# Contest Parameters

 ## Description

-Campaign Parameters define the parameter data required for the system at the Campaign level.
+Contest Parameters define the parameter data required for the system at the Contest level.

 Parameter Data includes things such as: